Text Size

 Galatians 3:13-14

-Christ redeemed us from the curse of the law, having become a curse for us.
-For it is written, “Cursed is everyone who hangs on a tree,” that the blessing of Abraham might come on the Gentiles through Christ Jesus, that we might receive the promise of the Spirit through faith.
+Christ redeemed us from the curse of the law by becoming a curse for us.
+For it is written: “Cursed is everyone who is hung on a tree.”
+He redeemed us in order that the blessing promised to Abraham would come to the Gentiles in Christ Jesus, so that by faith we might receive the promise of the Spirit.

 Curse-bearing redemption